 Descriptor Description 060201 Correlation test.
-Dessible values 0: 'Wind not selected as the Best wind for a tracer not having the Best correlation value' 1: 'Wind not selected as the Best wind for a tracer having the Best correlation value' 2: 'Wind selected as the Best wind for a tracer not having the Best correlation value' 3: 'Wind selected as the Best wind for a tracer having the Best correlation value'.
-060202 Applied Quality tests: For each one the next Quality flags (Orographic flag, Forecast quality flag, Spatial quality flag, Temporal quality flag, Interscale quality flag), next possible values: 0: 'Wind for which the corresponding quality test could not be calculated' 1: 'Wind whose corresponding quality test is more than a 21% worse than for the wind calculated for the same tracer with the best quality test (in the orographic test, the orographic flag value is at least two units lower than for the wind calculated for the same tracer with the best orographic flag)' 2.
-Wind whose corresponding quality test is up to a 21% worse than for the wind calculated for the same tracer with the best quality test (in the orographic test, the orographic flag value is one unit lower than for the wind calculated for the same tracer with the best orographic flag)' 3: 'Wind with the best corresponding quality test among the winds calculated for a tracer'.
+Possible values: 0: 'Wind not selected as the Best wind for a tracer and not having the Best correlation value' 1: 'Wind not selected as the Best wind for a tracer and having the Best correlation value' 2: 'Wind selected as the Best wind for a tracer and not having the Best correlation value' 3: 'Wind selected as the Best wind for a tracer and having the Best correlation value'.
+060202 Applied Quality tests: For each one the next Quality flags (Orographic flag, Forecast quality flag, Spatial quality flag, Temporal quality flag, Interscale quality flag), next possible values: 0: Wind for which the corresponding quality test could not be calculated 1: Wind whose corresponding quality test is more than a 20% worse than for the wind calculated for the same tracer with the best quality test (in the programhic test, the programhic flag value is at least two units lower than for the wind calculated for the same tracer with the best or or analy flag)?
+2: 'Wind whose corresponding quality test is up to a 20% worse than for the wind calculated for the same tracer with the best quality test (in the orographic test the orographic flag value is one unit lower than for the wind calculated for the same tracer with the best orographic flag)' 3: 'Wind with the best corresponding quality test among the winds calculated for a tracer'.
 060205 Orographic index.
-Possible values : The values of this parameter are between 0 and 6, corresponding to those defined for "Ind_topo" parameter in chapter 2.2.2.11 of this document.
-060206 Cloud type associated to the tracer.
+Possible values: The values of this parameter are between 0 and 6, corresponding to those defined for "Ind_topo" 0.00000 parameter in chapter 2.2.2.11 of this document.
+000200 Cloud type associated to the tracer.
 Possible values: The values of this parameter are between 0 and 23, corresponding to those defined in Table 5 of this document.
-060207 Flag indicating the satellite channel used for the wind calculation (Updated table for NWC/GEO-HRW v6.1).
-Possible values: 2: MSG/VIS06 or GOES-N/VIS07 or Himawari-8/9 VIS06 or GOES-R VIS06 3: MSG/VIS08 or Himawari-8/9 VIS08 or GOES-R VIS08 5: MSG/HRVIS 10: MSG/WV62 or GOES-N/WV65 or Himawari-8/9 WV62 or GOES-R WV62 11: HIMAWAII-8/9 W V 09 01 GOES-K W V /0 12: MSG/WV73 or Himawari-8/0 WV73 or GOES-R WV74 12: MSG/W 7/3 of Hinawari-6/3 W 7/3 of GOES-K W 7/4 17: MSG/IR120 060220 Validation against NWP analysis or forecast.
-Dessible values 0: GEO-HRW autovalidation statistics against "NWP model analysis" 1: GEO-HRW autovalidation statistics against "NWP model forecast".
-3: GEO-HRW autovalidation statistics not calculated.
+060207 Flag indicating the satellite channel used for the wind calculation Possible values: 2: MSG/VIS06 or GUES-N/VIS0/ or Himawari-8/9 VIS06 or GUES-K VIS06 5.
+MSG/HRVIS 10: MSG/WV062 or GOES-N/WV065 or Himawari-8/9 WV062 or GOES-R WV062 11: Himawari-8/9 WV069 or GOES-R WV070 12: MSG/WV073 or Himawari-8/9 WV073 or GOES-R WV074 16: MSG/IR108 or GOES-N/IR107 or Himawari-8/9 IR112 or GOES-R IR112 17: MSG/IR120 060220 Validation against NWP analysis or forecast.
+Possible values: 1 USSIDIE Values.
+0: NWC/GEO_HRW autovalidation statistics against "NWP model analysis" 1.
+NWC/GEO-HRW autovalidation statistics against "NWP model forecast" 3: NWC/GEO-HRW autovalidation statistics not calculated.